 If you want to kick up the flavor even more for this sweet potato and cauliflower mash, you can roast both the cauliflower and sweet potatoes to bring out their sweetness.

 Try to cut the pieces in about the same size and they will roast evenly.
 You can place them on parchment paper or spray your pan with a little oil.
-Make sure they don't burn.
+Make sure they don’t burn.
+Report this ad

 Having an easy and flexible recipe is so helpful when sticking to a plant-based diet.
 As you can see, you can switch up the ingredients and have options for the end flavor.
-And that's exactly how this cauliflower sweet potato mash came to be for me.
+And that’s exactly how this cauliflower sweet potato mash came to be for me.
+Report this ad

 In addition to roasting the vegetables or using broth over non-dairy milk, you could even switch up the seasonings for these mashed cauliflower and sweet potatoes.
 Feel free to add more spices, like a bit of onion or chili powder.